Mapping disease: Watch it spread

 3. Demonstrate next the spread of avian flu in Google Earth using the link from Declan Butler’s blog that can be found below, and with some cartograms of avian flu and/or HIV AIDS from the Maplecroft Maps and/or Worldmapper websites.
 Possibly the cartograms could be shown as a Power Point.
 Also demonstrate the interactive map of HIV AIDS from Maplecroft Maps.

 4. Students have time to explore each of the three cartographic techniques.
 They complete a comparison table showing the pros and cons of each one.

 5. Students then use their choice of ICT application to prepare a short report about either HIV/AIDS or avian flu.
 The report might cover origins, spread and current distribution patterns.

 - The Global Health Atlas from the World Health Organization, is a GIS that could make an alternative resource for students who are more competent at extracting and mapping data.

 - See the article about Epidemiology on Wikipedia.

-- Find out more about John Snow by visiting the website that has been created in his honour by the UCLA (you can also gain access to the old maps of London that Snow used in his research).
+- Find out more about John Snow by visiting the website (note: this website is no longer supported, and may be unsafe) that has been created in his honour by the UCLA.
+You can also gain access to the old maps of London that Snow used in his research.

 - The Worldmapper site also provides excellent disease cartograms.